JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## Release history

+**Changes** (2024-October-28 / 6.7.0 Minor)

+- New feature "ALZ Policy Assignments Checker" - This new view, will compare the current deployed ALZ hierarchy with the ALZ archetypes definitions and point out the missing policy assignments.
+It will also reference the missing policy assignments' payloads and AzAdvertiser links.
+  - New Parameter `-ALZPolicyAssignmentsChecker` - Execute the ALZPolicyAssignmentsChecker feature
+  - New Parameter `-ALZManagementGroupsIds` - Provide the management group Ids of the deployed ALZ hierarchy.

 **Changes** (2024-October-26 / 6.6.0 Minor)

 - Microsoft Defender for Cloud Coverage (Tenant Summary and CSV export).
 Example html: